hgedia/hgedia.old-site/_posts/2018-03-15-solidity-tidbits.md

 ---
-title: "Call vs Callcode vs Delegatecall"
+title: "Solidity tidbits"
 categories:
   - Ethereum
 tags:
   - opcodes
   - contract
 ---

+The following post contains tidbits I found interesting and good to be aware of while working with solidity.

+{% include toc %}
+{:toc}

+# Callcode vs Delegate call

 Call , Callcode and Delegate call differ in terms of what storage and msg.sender is used in the contract.